-I have heard so many stories about Milan.
-It has been so praised as a city.
-I bought a ticket and enthusiastically took the plane ticket to visit Milan, to find out why everyone was crazy about this place.
+I’ve heard so many stories about Milan.
+This city has been so praised.
+So one day, I bought a ticket and enthusiastically took the plane to Milan, in order to find out what is all the fuss about it.

 1. The Duomo or the Cathedral in Milan

 What could be more emblematic for Milan than the Duomo itself?
-The cathedral dedicated to the birth of Christ, built by Gan Galeazzo Visconti, is the symbol of the city and one of the first sights to see when you step into Milan.
+The cathedral dedicated to the birth of Christ, built by Gan Galeazzo Visconti, is the symbol of the city and one of the first sights to see when you visit Milan.

 How to reach the Duomo?

 The Duomo is located in the historic center of Milan and can easily be reached by metro: line M1 and line M3, the stop just cannot be mistaken: „il Duomo“.
-They often do restoration works it, so do not be surprised if you see something in progress around it.
+They often do restoration works, so do not be surprised if you see some construction in progress around the cathedral.

-You can climb onto the terrace, which offers panoramic views of the city and the Alps.
+You can climb onto the terrace, which offers breath-taking panoramic views of the city and the Alps.

 Price: € 2,00

 - Entry fee – business hours are from 8 AM till 7 PM